zzzprojects/nmemory/.github/ISSUE_TEMPLATE.md

 ```

 ### Fiddle or Project
-Create a Fiddle that reproduces the issue: https://dotnetfiddle.net/Bb8ZUZ
+Create a Fiddle that reproduce the issue: https://dotnetfiddle.net/Bb8ZUZ

 Or provide a project/solution that we can run to reproduce the issue.
 - Make sure the project compile